Smoke-Free Campus Initiative

 Supporting the co-development of a University of Sheffield smoke-free policy with university and community stakeholders

-To promote a collaboration between Sheffield City Council and the University of Sheffield to review smoke-free policy at university sites.
+The Smoke-Free Campus Initiative is a collaboration between Sheffield City Council and the University of Sheffield to review the smoke-free policy at University sites.

-Sheffield City Council want Sheffield to be the first city in the UK to achieve smoke-free status in university, college and hospital settings.
+Sheffield City Council has ambitions for Sheffield to be the first city in the UK to achieve smoke-free status in university, college and hospital settings.

 Dr Duncan Gillespie and Dr Emma Hock are researchers at the University of Sheffield's School of Health and Related Research (ScHARR) and university representatives on Sheffield City Council's Tobacco Control Board, a multi-institutional collaboration to address smoking in the city.